Editorial Standards

 What Changed For 2025, The Numbers You Need

 - Section 179.
 For tax years beginning in 2025, the maximum Section 179 deduction is 2,500,000, reduced dollar‑for‑dollar when qualifying purchases exceed 4,000,000.
 These amounts reflect 2025 law changes noted by the IRS in the Internal Revenue Bulletin.
-Plan SUV caps separately.
+Plan SUV caps separately (the §179 SUV cap is $31,300 for 2025 for sport utility vehicles between 6,001 and 14,000 lbs GVW, and applies in addition to the listed-property 50% test and recapture rules, not in place of them).

 - Bonus depreciation.
-New law restored 100% bonus for qualified property placed in service after January 19, 2025.
+New law restored 100% bonus for qualified property both acquired and placed in service after January 19, 2025.
 There are transition rules for property acquired under binding contracts before January 20, 2025, and elections for reduced percentages in certain 2025 cases.
 For property placed in service earlier in 2025, legacy TCJA percentages still apply, such as 40% in many cases.
 Check acquisition date, contract status, and placed‑in‑service date before you claim.

 - Luxury auto limits.
 For vehicles placed in service in 2025, first‑year limits are 20,200 with bonus or 12,200 without bonus, then 19,600, 11,800, and 7,060 thereafter.
 Prorate by business‑use percentage, and apply listed‑property rules if business use is 50% or less.